 Ask yourself where does your fear of weight gain come from?
 If we can put your desire for weight loss on the back (or side) burner, you can think about what you can do to take care of and support your body today, instead of constantly needing to wait to be size X first in order to live your life.

 How can you make yourself feel more comfortable and confident today?
-If your behaviour is centreed around changing the size or look of your body, you can miss out on the many other benefits of healthy behaviours, like eating foods that nourish you and taste good and moving in a way you enjoy.
-Brenna added that engageing in healthy behaviours has benefits regardless of your weight, so "by shifting your focus from seeing success or progress only in terms of weight, you can measure your success without using a scale."
+If your behavior is centered around changing the size or look of your body, you can miss out on the many other benefits of healthy behaviors, like eating foods that nourish you and taste good and moving in a way you enjoy.
+Brenna added that engaging in healthy behaviors has benefits regardless of your weight, so “by shifting your focus from seeing success or progress only in terms of weight, you can measure your success without using a scale.”

 Christy has learned with her intuitive eating clients that they also experience less internalization of the thin ideal, lower levels of body dissatisfaction and shame, and increased body appreciation.
 She added that by eating intuitively, you’ll be improving your overall physical and emotional health, and that means a hell of a lot more than some number on a scale.